uwamahororachel/quotes/README.md

 ## DESCRIPTION

 ### Life Quotes
-Online Application to Post and vote quotes
+Online Application to Post and vote quotes, users will be positing quotes and also others will be votting

 ## BDD